-The MLM database is restricted to a maximum of 10,000 records when the library is using a Spectra PC as the LCM; the maximum is 75,000 records when the library is using a Spectra LS as the LCM.
+The MLM database is restricted to a maximum of 75,000 records.
 When this limit is reached, the record for the least recently exported cartridge, as determined by the Export Date tracked by MLM, is automatically deleted.
 The library does not notify you when it reaches the maximum number of records.

-To ensure that you have a complete record of all the cartridges that are used in the library, regularly generate and export a Media Health report for the entire library (see Using MLM Reporting on page 316).
+To ensure that you have a complete record of all the cartridges that are used in the library, regularly generate and export a Media Health report for the entire library (see Using MLM Reporting on page 279).
 When a cartridge is retired or permanently exported from the library, its record can be deleted from the MLM database.
-Records can be deleted individually or as a group (see Delete MLM Records From the Database on page 327).
+Records can be deleted individually or as a group (see Delete MLM Records From the Database on page 292).

-If desired, the information in the MLM database can be exported to a comma-separated-value (CSV) file, which can then be imported into Microsoft Excel[®] or other software applications that support this file type (see Download the MLM Database for Analysis and Archival on page 330).
+If desired, the information in the MLM database can be exported to a comma-separated-value (CSV) file, which can then be imported into Microsoft Excel[®] or other software applications that support this file type (see Download the MLM Database for Analysis and Archival on page 295).